dominikb1888/Covid-Analysis-in-Germany-ali-b7/README.md

 ### Local Setup

 1. **Clone the Repository**:
-   - Run `git clone https://github.com/ali-b7/Covid-Analysis-in-Germany.git` in the terminal.
+   - In the terminal, execute: `git clone https://github.com/ali-b7/Covid-Analysis-in-Germany.git`
-   - Navigate to the cloned directory.
+   - Navigate to the cloned directory: `cd Covid-Analysis-in-Germany`

+2. **Set Up a Virtual Environment (Optional but Recommended)**:
+   - Create a virtual environment: `python -m venv env`
+   - Activate the environment:
+     - Windows: `env\Scripts\activate`
+     - macOS/Linux: `source env/bin/activate`

-2. **Install Dependencies**:
+3. **Install Dependencies**:
+   - Ensure your virtual environment is activated.
-   - In the terminal, run `pip install -r requirements.txt`.
+   - Install required packages: `pip install -r requirements.txt`

-3. **Starting the Application**:
+4. **Starting the Application**:
-   - Run `uvicorn main:app --host 127.0.0.1 --port 8000 --reload` in the terminal.
+   - Start the FastAPI server: `uvicorn main:app --host 127.0.0.1 --port 8000 --reload`
-   - The application will be available on `http://localhost:8000` or the specified port.
+   - The application will be accessible at `http://localhost:8000`.

+### Troubleshooting Common Setup Issues

+- If you encounter any issues with package installation, try upgrading pip: `pip install --upgrade pip` and rerun the requirements installation.
+- Ensure that the ports specified (e.g., 8000) are not in use.
+If they are, either free up the port or specify a different port in the `uvicorn` command.

 ## Testing with your own data